sieger/handbook/README.md

 - Disable all power saving features.
 - Flat llc for lowest delay - aim for smallest delta.
 - Try not to leave anything auto, especially voltage.
 - Always check temperatures, try to test cpu stability with bootable linpack, 1-4 hours should be enough and your max cpu temp should be 80 degrees.
 Its saying passed is not enough, residuals should all be same.
+- To be sure about stability of the test, use Firestarter for more than 24 hours, 48 is kind if fine, 96 is required.
+Max temp should be 70 degrees.
+Then you are good to go.
 - Check temps in game, should be max 60, after that intel hinders the performance.
 - You can get Artic Freezer 420/360 as a good cpu fan.
 - Learn delidding and use liquid metal instead of thermal paste.
 It will give you 6-18 degrees difference which is huge, direct delidding is the best option.